jonnonz1/nz-statute-book/acts/public/2003/motor-vehicle-sales-act-2003.md

 (1) A person commits an offence if the person participates in the business of motor vehicle trading while that person is a banned person.
 (2) The penalty on conviction for an offence against this section is set out in section 118.

-### 97 Offence to contravene conditions imposed on banned person by Court
+### 97 Offence to contravene conditions imposed on banned person by court
 (1) A banned person commits an offence if the person fails to comply with any conditions of the ban imposed by the District Court or, as the case may be, the High Court under section 69(4)(c).
 (2) The penalty on conviction for an offence against this section is set out in section 118.